Whether you’re looking for a fun-filled vacation or a quiet weekend getaway, Claremont is the perfect destination for families.

 Family Holiday Fun

-Coming to Claremont in December?
-The Nutcracker from critically acclaimed Inland Pacific Ballet is a treasured holiday tradition that’ll delight the whole family.
+Visiting Claremont in December?
+The Nutcracker from the critically acclaimed Inland Pacific Ballet is a treasured holiday tradition that’ll delight the whole family.

 During Luminaria Nights, over two thousand hanging lanterns are placed along the trails at California Botanic Garden, dappling the night with winter wonderland magic.
 With music from local musicians, complimentary hot cider, a food truck, and a bar, it’s a swell way to welcome the holiday season together.